TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Rte.rst

 Example: Override preset
 ------------------------

-Check the description of the order above to see which setting overrides which.
+Refer to the description of the order above for details of which setting has priority over which.

 Summary: